 The Ori Pei responds well to lots of interesting mental stimulation.

-Lessons that repeat over and over might seem the best way to train a certain behaviour, but they’ll also engender boredom – and with it, mischief.
+Lessons that repeat over and over might seem the best way to train a certain behavior, but they’ll also engender boredom – and with it, mischief.

 Mix up training sessions with a few rounds of fetch, or by teaching a few different things concurrently to keep your dog interested.